sibyllinesoft/rave/PRODUCTION-SECRETS-GUIDE.md

 # Production Secrets Management Guide

+> **Heads-up:** Day-to-day provisioning now lives in `docs/how-to/provision-complete-vm.md`.
+This document remains for legacy context until we extract a dedicated \"Rotate Secrets\" guide.

 ## 🔐 SOPS + AGE Encryption for Production Deployment

 This guide provides the complete process for securely deploying RAVE with encrypted secrets for production use.